 What is a deposition?

 A deposition, also known as oral testimony, is part of the evidence collection process that happens before a trial.
 It allows the defense attorneys to question you, nailing down your story based on all of the available information.
 It also helps them to predict what you are going to say during the trial, and protects them from you changing your story once the trial starts.
+A deposition is usually conducted at the office of one of the law firms working on the case.
+In attendance will be the court reporter who will transcribe the proceedings, your attorney, and the other side’s attorneys.
+A judge is not present.
+For an example of a deposition transcript, click here.

 What to expect at a deposition